MicrosoftDocs/learn/learn-pr/azure-devops/manage-site-reliability/includes/5-analyze-alerts-baseline.md

 ## The final step

 **Andy**: OK, that's quite a list of requirements.
 I'll write it up and we can review it before I take it to Irwin.
-I think we can make a good case for opeing up a new position.
+I think we can make a good case for opening a new position.
 Our success with the pipeline has given us a lot of credibility.

 The last thing I want to bring up affects all of us.
 Pushing out to production exposes us a lot more.
-There will inevitably be problems, failures, stress and mistakes.
+There will inevitably be problems, failures, stress, and mistakes.
 How do we want to handle that?